MiladBarati/smart-voice-assistant/README.md

 ## Elasticsearch Integration

-This project supports structured logging to Elasticsearch for registration, call, media, and summarized call record documents.
+This project logs exactly one structured document per call to Elasticsearch.
+The single document is created and sent only once at call end (disconnect) and contains the complete call record (caller/callee, timing, duration, status, media and bot metadata).
+No per-event or per-stage logs are sent during the call.

 ### Install Client